yone1130/render.js/README.md

 npx tsc
 ```

-Emitted JavaScript files will output at `dist/` directory.
+Emitted JavaScript files will be output to the `dist/` directory.

 ## License